 The turtleback sweater knitting pattern is just great for beginning knitters and all knitters who want an easy knitting project.
 You've just got to try this.

 As you may know I am always on the look out for simple knitting patterns for beginners.
-It's so important to me that you have a great start with your new hobby.
-In fact it means a lot to me.
+It means a lot to me that you have a great start with your new hobby.

 So I just love it when I come across something that will help you feel like a knitting superstar.
 Heck if you can get started knitting with simple, pretty knitting accessories just think of all the things you can make as you improve your knitting skills.

 The most important part about knitting this sweater is to make it stretchy by using various rib stitches or stitch patterns that provide a nice stretch to them.
 This way it will give you the form fitting coziness.

 Dress it up with a beautiful lace knitting stitch pattern or use a more basic one like I did.
 I used a 3 X 3 rib stitch pattern to show you how simple it is to make.

 How about trying one of these stitch patterns.
 You'll be so surprised at the transformation each time.